 On the face of it, a week-long family vacation is easy to pack for.
 You’ve looked for flights and planned every transfer in order to experience the most out of your holiday.
-However, the very fact that it’s only a week can make it even more difficult to know what is essential, and what is better left at home.
+However, the very fact that it’s only a week can make it even more challenging to know what is essential and what is better left at home.

-Letโs have a look at the essentials when travelling with a baby.
+Letโs have a look at the essentials we always pack for international travel with our family.

 Passport and ID

-Itโs important to bring your driving license as well as your passport, too.
+A must for any international travel.
+Itโs important to bring your driver’s license as well as your passport, too.
 This may come in handy if you wish to rent a car, or as a general-purpose identification as you may not want to travel around with your passport constantly.

-Boarding passes are of course necessary to get onto your flight.
+Boarding passes are, of course, necessary to get onto your flight.
 However, e-tickets for your mobile are recommended if you want to cut down on important things to look after on your holiday.
+(Make sure you have roaming or a data package if relying on your phone for any e-tickets; we use and recommend eSims from Airalo).

-If you want to avoid the terrible exchange rates and fees inside airport brokers and your own bank, itโs advised to exchange your vacation money beforehand.
+If you want to avoid the terrible exchange rates and fees inside airport brokers and your own bank, you should exchange your vacation money beforehand.
 Regardless, bringing your bank card is vital in case of emergencies and running out of local cash.

 Medication

 This includes any prescriptions and medication for the baby.
-Itโs also important to bring some general first aid too, such as plasters and disinfectant cream.
+Itโs also important to bring some general first aid, such as plasters and disinfectant cream.

 Check out our suggested medications and toiletries list, along with handy emergency details print out card idea here.